 “Now, in a sense, Apple is wearing two hats, as a computer company—which is traditional—and as a digital entertainment company with a subset being iTunes and the iPod,” he added.
 “I would classify it as both a computer company and a digital entertainment company.
 Obviously the units shipped are greater on the iPod, but [Average Selling Price] on it are far lower, and likely to fall more.
 Going forward, revenues generated by the Mac—which would include software and peripheral—will greatly exceed the iPod.”

-Indeed, even Semple doesn’t argue that Apple is no longer a computer company at all—but that it is no longer
+Indeed, even Semple doesn’t argue that Apple is no longer a computer company at all—but that it is no longer merely a computer company.

 “Apple will continue to move further towards its ultimate goal of establishing a digital hub in the living room, but if

-is any indication, they still want the Mac to reside outside of the living room, acting as essentially a off-site server of digital content,” Semple said.
+iTV is any indication, they still want the Mac to reside outside of the living room, acting as essentially a off-site server of digital content,” Semple said.
 “So the way I would view it is Apple is becoming much more than a computer company but the core part of its strategy still revolves around the Mac as the center of the digital lifestyle.”

 Yet for all the hoopla over the iPod—the innumerable magazine cover stories, the fawning celebrity playlist confessionals, the name-dropping on TV shows and movies—branding and marketing experts note that the Mac is still the stronger product.